 “I know who you are,” Loch said.

 It was my turn to be surprised.
 I might be a von Hasenberg, but I’d never been in the spotlight like my four eldest siblings.
-Those four all looked like younger versions of our father, even poor Francesca and Hannah.
-I had the golden skin and dark hair of our mother.
-Only our youngest sister Catarina shared my coloring.
+Those four all looked like younger versions of our father, even poor Hannah and Bianca.
+I had the golden skin, dark hair, and blue-gray eyes of our mother.
+Only our youngest sister, Catarina, shared my coloring.

 “And so you are…?”
 I prompted.